 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-When the original purpose for a life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse now deceased—your policy can become a powerful and simple way to support our work.
+When the original purpose for a life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse—your policy can become a meaningful way to support our work.
 There are three ways to give life insurance to the University of Denver:

 Name us a beneficiary of the policy.
 This gift is as simple as updating your beneficiary designation form with the policy holder.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn't survive you.

 Make an outright gift of an existing policy.
 You can name us as owner and beneficiary of an existing policy.
 You qualify for a federal income tax charitable deduction when you itemize on your taxes.
 If you continue to pay premiums on the policy, each payment is tax deductible as a charitable gift if you itemize.